auth0/docs/articles/connections/calling-an-external-idp-api.md

 ::: panel Where do I find the User ID?
 - For testing purposes, you can find a user ID at [Users](${manage_url}/#/users/) in the [Auth0 Dashboard](${manage_url}).
 Locate a user, and copy the value of the **user_id** field.
-- For your implementation, you can either extract this information from the `sub` claim in the [ID Token](/tokens/concepts/id-tokens), or call the [/userinfo endpoint](/api/authentication#get-user-info) of the Authentication API and extract it from the `user_id` response property.
+- For your implementation, you can either extract the user ID from the `sub` claim in the [ID Token](/tokens/concepts/id-tokens), or call the [/userinfo endpoint](/api/authentication#get-user-info) of the Authentication API and extract it from the `user_id` response property.
 :::

 ### Step 3: Extract the IdP Access Token